EmbodyTheLogos/distracted_driver_classification/README.md

    	-mod_9 is actually mod_7 in the paper
     -mod_10 is actually mod_6 in the paper

-### If you want to skip steps 1, you can download the preprocessed dataset files here: https://drive.google.com/drive/folders/10W37JG4QXYmeLFq6sfZXJ3iCuB4Ybk_o?usp=sharing
+### If you want to skip step 1, you can download the preprocessed dataset files here: https://drive.google.com/drive/folders/10W37JG4QXYmeLFq6sfZXJ3iCuB4Ybk_o?usp=sharing

 ### 1. Prepare the dataset: